The following are some of the legal implications regarding bullying at schools in Georgia:

 7. Bullying is a direct violation of student’s right s under the Georgia Constutiton which states in the Bill of rights Paragraph One: “No person shall be deprived of life, liberty, or property except by due processof law.”
 And Paragraph Two: “Protection to person and property is the paramount duty of government and shall be impartial and complete.
 No person shall be denied the equal protection of the laws.”

-To protect your son or daughter’s legal rights concerning bullying, or to seek help, contact the Oinonen Law Group LLC at 404-654-0288.
+To protect your son or daughter’s legal rights concerning bullying, or to seek help, contact Williams Oinonen LLC LLC at 404-654-0288.
 A good attorney experienced in education law and bullying can be retained to assist your child.